 Mr. SaaS CEO… tear down that wall!

-Once you’ve done that, then you can tear down that CC-wall, get more prospective customers into the trial, and convert more to customers.
+Once you’ve optimized for conversion within the trial, then you can tear down that CC-wall, get more prospective customers into the trial, and convert more to customers.

 More people into a trial that’s designed to convert customers means more paying customers coming out the other end.
 Simple.

-In my experience, SaaS, Web App, Cloud… or any subscription business for that matter, puts up a CC-wall to keep the riff raff out and to prevent abuse.
+In my experience, far too many companies – SaaS, Web App, Cloud… or any subscription business for that matter – put up a CC-wall to keep the riff raff out and to prevent abuse.

 My thoughts on that:

 - If you have “riff raff” entering your trial, you’re attracting the wrong crowd (that’s your fault*) or you’re thinking of the people that your system failed to convert as “riff-raff” instead of “lost customers and revenue” and are blaming the wrong people

 - If your system is abusable, fix your system; a CC-wall doesn’t prevent abuse, it just lets fewer people in so you have less abuse (and less customers; again, your fault)… oh, abuse points = value points… you’re just doing it all wrong!

 - For B2B, most people that sign-up for your trial aren’t doing so just to mess with you or for fun… they’re signing up because they thought your product would solve a problem for them or let them take advantage of an opportunity.
 If they didn’t convert, don’t blame them… you failed to convert them and asking for their CC up-front wouldn’t have helped.

 - Many of the SaaS and Web App pros and Executives I talk to say “We have a 10% conversion rate, but that’s okay because those 90% that don’t convert wouldn’t have been customers anyway” or “we get 3% of the visitors to the sign-up page where we ask for the credit card to join the trial, the other 97% who didn’t sign-up weren’t potential customers anyway” … whatever makes you sleep better at night, but it sounds like you’re trying to justify your poor performance by blaming everyone but you.